 Get to know our Writer in Residence

 Every six months, BookTrust appoints a new Writer or Illustrator in Residence to give us their own unique perspective on the world of children's books.
-Smriti Halls is best known for picture books like I Love You Night and Day and Elephant in My Kitchen
+Onjali Q. Raúf is best known for books like The Boy At The Back Of The Class and The Night Bus Hero.

 Books we love